Tax is unavoidable. But, if you stay informed, you can at least eliminate the stress of managing it. Let’s begin with the basics.

 Rates change on 5th April each year.
 Not only that, the rates may differ depending on where you are in the United Kingdom because both the Scotland and Wales have devolved powers to set their own Income Tax rates.

 This summary covers the basics of employer taxes in the UK.
-But if you want information on the various types of tax relief available, the options available for operating your own payroll, and more, keep an eye on our blog page.
+But if you want information on the various types of tax relief available, the options available for operating your own payroll, and more, keep an eye on our blog page or contact Croner-i.